Siscos06/Class-Lighting-Analysis/README.md

-This repository created to gather all the code used during the experimental activity for **TECNOLOGIES DEL MEDI AMBIENT I SOSTENIBILITAT - Curs 2025 - 2026**.
+This repository was created to gather all the code used during the experimental activity for **TECNOLOGIES DEL MEDI AMBIENT I SOSTENIBILITAT - Curs 2025 - 2026**.

-*Made by Francesc Ortiz Rúbies, Joan Carné Rué i Adrià Amorós Sanchez.*
+*Made by Francesc Ortiz Rúbies, Joan Carné Rué and Adrià Amorós Sanchez.*

 ### Contents

-Several coding languages and file have been used to perform different tasks, which are described down below:
+Several coding languages and files have been used to perform different tasks, which are described down below: